yannickpulver/toggl-to-float/README.md

 ## Installation
 1. Download the latest release (either for Windows or Mac).
+2. For Mac: You might have to run `sudo xattr -cr /Applications/Toggl2Float.app` because the app is currently unsigned
-2. Install the app and launch.
+3. Install the app and launch.
 You will be guided through getting the following:
    - Get the Float API token (has to be Admin token, as Float currently does not support User tokens)
    - Get the Toggl API token